Share On Social!

 With this in mind, I support the recommendation to prioritize plant-based protein sources.

-There are several health benefits to plant-based diets including supporting immune systems, reducing inflammation, helping maintain weight, and high in fiber among others (https://bit.ly/2z0UJDE).
+There are several health benefits to plant-based diets, including supporting immune systems, reducing inflammation, helping maintain weight, boosting fiber, and more (https://bit.ly/2z0UJDE).

-Animal-based products tend to be the opposite, being higher in calories, saturated fat, cholesterol and sodium, and low in complex carbohydrates.
-These products can also contribute to chronic diseases (https://bit.ly/426bit9), such as cardiovascular disease, cancer and diabetes, that disproportionately impact Latinos and other groups.
+Animal-based products tend to be the opposite.
+They are higher in calories, saturated fat, cholesterol and sodium, and low in complex carbohydrates.
+These products can also contribute to chronic diseases (https://bit.ly/426bit9), such as cardiovascular disease, cancer and diabetes, which can have a heavy impact on people of different backgrounds.

-With plant-based options such as beans, peas, and lentils, are also beneficial for food systems, at they support agricultural systems and with more than 60 % of the Latino community living in states that are among the most affected by severe heat, air pollution, and flooding (https://on.nrdc.org/4fRSuRB), it can ultimately help reduce greenhouse gas emissions (https://bit.ly/426bit9).
+Plant-based options, such as beans, peas, and lentils, also benefit food systems and agricultural systems.
+With more than 60% of the Latino community living in states that are among the most affected by severe heat, air pollution, and flooding (https://on.nrdc.org/4fRSuRB), it can ultimately help reduce greenhouse gas emissions (https://bit.ly/426bit9).

-Emphasizing plant-based proteins in dietary patterns can help ensure that Latinos and all families are able to have healthy, sustainable dietary patterns for optimal health outcomes.
+Emphasizing plant-based proteins in dietary patterns can help ensure that all families are able to have healthy, sustainable dietary patterns for optimal health outcomes.

 Why Are Plant-Based Options Beneficial?